Mirzajawad807/demonstration-repo/README.md

-# Now, SSH testing to host node from Master node
+# Now, SSH testing to host-node without a password from Master node

    Syntax: $ssh ec2-user@172.32.84.8